-Taylor Mac, Kristin Marting, Morgan Jenness, Emily Morse, Niegel Smith, and a group of over 50 other New York City artists—including Tony Award, Pulitzer Prize, MacArthur Fellowship and OBIE Award winners spanning numerous disciplines—have hatched a plan to help artists hurt from the COVID-19 shutdown.
+Taylor Mac, Kristin Marting, Morgan Jenness, Mia Katigbak, Emily Morse, Niegel Smith, and a group of over 50 other New York City artists—including Tony Award, Pulitzer Prize, MacArthur Fellowship and OBIE Award winners spanning numerous disciplines—have hatched a plan to help artists hurt from the COVID-19 shutdown.
 Inspired by the artists-on-behalf-of-artists activism of Elizabeth Swados, they have made a new grassroots subscription video platform, The Trickle Up NYC (An Artists Network).
 As members of the performing arts community struggle to maintain their livelihoods amidst the COVID-19 pandemic, Trickle Up NYC enlists artists who are suffering from lost income, by sharing work on the platform.
 An artists helping artists network.

 If we can get 10,000 subscribers at $10 a month, then every month we can give $10,000 commissions (for further video content) to 10 different artists affected by the Covid-19 cancelations.
 And every month thereafter new artists in need will get $10,000 commissions.

 We launched on March 23 and one week later, we gave a $10,000 commission to our first artist.
 Every time we get to $10,000, another artist will be hired to create content.

 FEATURED ARTISTS, SO FAR, WHO HAVE DONATED CONTENT TO HELP OTHERS INCLUDE: